dshoreman/vim-config/README.md

 2. Clone this repo to /home/youruser/.vim (or some other directory)
 3. Create a new .vimrc with the following line to include the one from the repo

-    source /path/you/cloned/this/repo/.to
+    `source /path/you/cloned/this/repo/.to`

 ## Alias all the things!

-Add this to your zsh/bash/whatever config to quickly edit the .vimrc in its new location
+Add this to your zsh/bash/whatever config to quickly edit the .vimrc in its new location.
+Note this can be done automatically if you use the one-liner above.
 ```bash
 alias vimconf="/path/you/cloned/this/repo/.to/vimrc"
 ```